realworldocaml/book/en/02-guided-tour.md

 - OCaml carefully distinguishes between `float`, the type for floating point numbers and `int` the type for integers.
-The types have different literals (`6.` instead of `6`) and different infix operators (`+.` instead of `+`), and OCaml doesn't do any automated casting between the types.
+The types have different literals (`6.` instead of `6`) and different infix operators (`+.` instead of `+`), and OCaml doesn't automatically cast between types.
 This can be a bit of a nuisance, but it has its benefits, since it prevents some kinds of bugs that arise in other languages due to unexpected differences between the behavior of `int` and `float`.

 We can also create a variable to name the value of a given expression, using the `let` keyword (also known as a _let binding_).